Skip to main content

 Following the gastric sleeve pre-op diet is an essential component of preparing for successful weight loss surgery.
 This structured plan, developed with the guidance of medical professionals, focuses on reducing liver and abdominal fat to ensure a safer and more efficient procedure.
 By committing to the pre-op diet stages, overcoming challenges with professional support, and preparing emotionally and mentally, patients can significantly improve their surgical outcomes and long-term health.

-If you’re considering a gastric sleeve in New York, Lenox Hill Bariatric Surgery Program offers personalized guidance and expert support to help you start your journey toward better health and a more active lifestyle.
+Lenox Hill Bariatric Surgery offers personalized guidance and expert support to help you begin your journey toward better health and a more active lifestyle if you’re considering a gastric sleeve in New York.
 Contact us today to take the first step toward transforming your life.

 Frequently Asked Questions